-Diet, food and drink while taking Priadel
+Diet, food and drink while taking Priadel tablets

-The amount you eat and drink is very important as it can affect the levels of Priadel in your blood.
+The amount you eat and drink is very important as it can affect the levels of Priadel tablets in your blood.

-Drink the same amount of fluids every day while taking Priadel.
-In hot environments or if you are dehydrated, you may need to drink extra fluids.
+- Drink the same amount of fluids every day while taking Priadel tablets.
+In hot environments or if you are dehydrated, you may need to drink extra fluids. - Have a normal balanced diet while taking Priadel tablets.
+Do not change your diet without talking to your doctor first.